Meeting the Master, Rudy Perez 1929–2023

 all the gurus I’ve “followed,” secular and non-, among them César Chávez (UFW), Arthur Janov (Primal Therapy), Rudy Perez (dance performance), Charles Cameron [literary and spiritual mentor], Tarkovsky (you introduced me to him), Roman Catholicism, Robert Adams (Advaita Vedanta), Lowell May (IWW), Guy McPherson (abrupt climate change).

 To that list I would add my wife Andrea Carney, whose writings salt-and-pepper this blog.
 And from the New World and Old World respectively, Ricardo Reyes (art and culture) and Álvar Nuñez Cabeza de Vaca (compassion on a tightrope).
+And my spiritual mentors Milania Henley and Rev. Bruce MacKenzie.
 And to that original list I added, to Albert, “If I spouted the party line, I hope usually it was for a brief while.
 But oh, what I learned.”

 Rudy Perez died yesterday morning after a severe asthma attack that took him to the ICU.
 A year ago I had my first such attack, mild by comparison, but scary enough for an ER session, and as the doctor told me, “You can deal with a lot of things, but not being able to breathe…?”